Skip to main content

 – Learning Agreement: Please print out the learning agreement which will be sent shortly and bring it with you, signed (by your legal guardian if you are under 18).

-– Consent form: completed and signed (by legal guardian in the case of minors) – soon will be uploaded
+– Consent form: completed and signed (by legal guardian in the case of minors) – soon will be sent

 Step 3: Enrolment